brymar86/TradingStrategies/README.md

 ### Purpose

-Simply to take interesting strategies and express them in OOP python format.
+Simply to take interesting strategies and express them in OOP python format or clean funcitonal programming.
 In addition I've built my own backtestor and am also experimenting with backtesting.py.

-I will not be providing BinanceTrader class object or Main Data Ingestion scripts publically however these strategies that will be uploaded could be run on a testnet or live through those class objects.
+Trend Strategies, market neutral strategies, and mean-reversion strategies in both equities and crypto will be uploaded.
+Eventually I will include derivative strategies by early 2024.